scopeusc/scope-f18/lesson-2/README.md

 Now you should have a basic pomodoro app working!

 ## Part 5 - Bonus Challenges
 1. Add more options to the menu to start different timers.
-Sub-menus can be useful!
+2. Too many menu items can clutter the screen, explore how sub-menu works